Berlin 36: Premiere

 Berlin 36 premiered on 22 August 2009 in the German capital, Berlin.
-The film received a critics generally positive.
-The film has been called "interesting" by the German magazine Der Spiegel and placed in the category "play" with the German weekly Die Zeit.
+The film received generally positive reviews from critics.
+The film has been called "interesting" by the German magazine Der Spiegel and placed in the category "Play" by the German weekly Die Zeit.

-In January 2010, the film was presented in the Palm Springs International Film Festival.
-On the same date, the film was presented in the Atlanta Jewish Film Festival and the New York Jewish Film Festival, a film festival that engages with Jewish history.
+In January 2010, the film was presented at the Palm Springs International Film Festival.
+On the same date, the film was presented at the Atlanta Jewish Film Festival and the New York Jewish Film Festival, a film festival that deals with Jewish history.

-During the presentation of the movie in the Atlanta Jewish Film Festival, the consular officer Lutz Görgens compared the theme of the movie to Jeremy Schaap's book Triumph, which tells the story of the American athlete Jesse Owens, who won the gold medal in the 1936 Olympic Games, despite the strong discrimination he suffered.
+During the presentation of the movie at the Atlanta Jewish Film Festival, the consular officer Lutz Görgens compared the theme of the movie to Jeremy Schaap's book Triumph, which tells the story of the American athlete Jesse Owens, who won the gold medal at the 1936 Olympic Games, despite the strong discrimination he suffered.
 Görgens said that "the book and the movie teaches us about the bad politics of sport.
 They remind us of the preciousness of political freedom, the excellence of athletic futility, and the true value of friendship".

-In fact, unlike the film, Gretel Bergmann, as a young woman did not know her partner was later determined to be a man, but she learned it only in 1966, reading an article in Time.
+In fact, unlike the film, Gretel Bergmann, as a young woman, did not know her partner was later determined to be a man, but she learned it only in 1966, reading an article in Time.
 Bergmann told the magazine Der Spiegel, at the age of 95 years, "I never suspected anything.
 We all wondered why she never got naked in the shower.
 Being so shy at seventeen, it seemed absurd, but we thought, well, it is bizarre and weird".